Cameron Indoor Stadium

 Cameron Indoor Stadium is an indoor arena located on the campus of Duke University in Durham, North Carolina.
 The 9,314-seat facility is the primary indoor athletic venue for the Duke Blue Devils and serves as the home court for Duke men's and women's basketball and women's volleyball.
-It opened in January 1940 and was known as Duke Indoor Stadium until 1972, when it was named for Eddie Cameron, who served at Duke as men's basketball coach from 1928 to 1942, football coach from 1942 to 1945, and athletic director from 1951 to 1972.
+It opened in January 1940 and was known as Duke Indoor Stadium until 1972, when it was named for Eddie Cameron, who served at Duke as men's basketball coach from 1928 to 1942, as football coach from 1942 to 1945, and as athletic director from 1951 to 1972.
 The arena is located adjacent to its predecessor, Card Gymnasium, which opened in 1930.

 History

 The plans for the stadium were drawn up in 1935 by basketball coach Eddie Cameron.
 The stadium was designed by Julian Abele, who studied at the Ecole des Beaux Arts in Paris, France.
 The same architectural firm that built the Palestra was brought in to build the new stadium.
 The arena was dedicated on January 6, 1940, having cost $400,000.
 At the time, it was the largest gymnasium in the country south of the Palestra at the University of Pennsylvania.
 Originally called "Duke Indoor Stadium", it was renamed for Cameron on January 22, 1972; that day the Blue Devils beat archrival North Carolina 76–74.
 The first nationally televised game took place on January 28, 1979, against Marquette; the 69–64 Duke win was broadcast by NBC.
 Regionally televised games in the Atlantic Coast Conference, including from the (then) Duke Indoor Stadium, had begun in the late 1950s.

 The building originally included seating for 8,800, though standing room was sufficient to ensure that 9,500 could fit in on a particularly busy day.
 Then, as now, Duke students were allocated a large number of the seats, including those in the lower sections directly alongside the court.
 Renovations in 1987–1988 removed the standing room areas, added an electronic scoreboard and display over center court, wood paneling, brass railings and student seats, bringing capacity to 9,314, though now there is sufficient standing room to ensure 10,000 could fit.
 For high-profile games, students are known to pack in as many as 1,600 into the student sections, designed for a maximum of 1,100.
 Prior to the 2002–2003 basketball season, air conditioning units were installed in Cameron for the first time as a response to health and odor concerns for players and fans alike.
 Prior to the 2008–09 season, a new video scoreboard replaced the electronic board over center court.
 Before the 2009–10 season, additional changes were made, including installing LED ribbon boards to the front of the press table and painting the upper seats Duke blue.
-Cameron is one of the few major arenas that uses backboards suspended from the ceiling instead of anchored on the floor.
+Cameron is one of two major arenas that use backboards suspended from the ceiling instead of anchored on the floor, the other being the CU Events Center in Boulder, Colorado.